 This class, run by the Department of Civil & Environmental Engineering, aims to explore the hydrological cycle and the influence of weather, climate and the key processes of the environment.

 You'll develop application of hyrdological cycle for engineering analysis and design, including:

 - estimating precipitation, including spatial distribution analysis techniques

 You'll also develop skills examining catchments using Engineering Hydrology approaches, including:

-Normally, a first or upper second-class Honours degree from a UK university (or equivalent overseas qualification) in earth sciences, environmental sciences, civil engineering, environmental engineering, water engineering or other related disciplines.
+A first-class or second-class honours degree (or international equivalent) in earth sciences, civil engineering, environmental engineering or related disciplines.